gbv/subjects-api/README.md

 ### Configuration

 <!-- TODO: Make it easier to provide the database file. -->
 1. (required) You need an SQLite database file under `subjects.db` which contains PPNs and their cataloging from the K10plus catalog.
+The database is expected to include a table `subjects` with columns `ppn`, `voc`, and `notation`.
 See [K10Plus Subjects] on how to obtain this database file.

 2. (optional) Create a configuration file `.env` to change certain config options.
 Here are the default values: